Top 15 Popular Specflow Interview Questions

 • These files should not be modified or edited manually.
 Even if you try to do so, the changes do not get saved.

-• After each and every change in the feature file, the compiler re-generates this file to capture updates.
+• After each change in the feature file, the compiler re-generates this file to capture updates.

 Q #4) How are step bindings spread across different source files accessed?